vippsas/vipps-login-api/api-guide/partner-keys.md

 Browser and phone number flows have minor differences and are described in more detail further down.

-## Partner key in the Vipps Login in browser flow
+## Partner key when integrating from a website

 ### Authorization endpoint